With Election Day near, local organizers see big potential for Latino turnout

 The exact voter participation rates won’t be known until after Nov.
 6. Until then, Kern County residents will just have to wait to see who shows up at the polls, but some in the community are confident of a higher turnout than usual.

-Camila Chavez, executive director of the Dolores Huerta Foundation, said the organization’s voter engagement efforts had seen greater success than they had previously.
+Camila Chavez, executive director of the Dolores Huerta Foundation, said the organization’s voter engagement efforts have seen greater success than previous campaigns.

 The group is currently engaged in the largest voter turnout campaign it has ever done, with paid canvassers roaming the streets and a busy phone bank staffed with volunteers.